computationalgeography/campo/documentation/general/concepts.rst

 Concepts
 ========

-For detailed descriptions of concepts and implementation of the data model we refer to the publications of de Bakker and de Jong.
+For detailed descriptions of concepts and implementation of the data model we refer to the `publications <https://campo.computationalgeography.org/publications/>`_ of de Bakker et al (2017) and de Jong and Karssenberg (2020).

 The data model uses the following terminology: